 Carpal tunnel syndrome occurs when the median nerve is compressed as it passes through the carpal tunnel in the wrist.
 Several factors can contribute to this condition, including:

-Understanding these causes can help in identifying risk factors and implementing preventive measures.
+Understanding these causes can help identify risk factors and implement preventive measures.

 Several risk factors can increase the likelihood of developing carpal tunnel syndrome, including: